♥ Expert Guide by a Kashmir-based Local Explorer

 Kounsarnag cannot be reached by car, making it a pristine, untouched haven for serious trekkers.
 The journey typically begins from the famous Aharbal Waterfall.
 It is a moderately difficult 2-to-3-day trek covering dense pine forests, rocky terrains, and vast alpine meadows.
 The trail pushes you through the raw, unfiltered wilderness of Kulgam, completely isolated from modern civilization.

 Viewed from above, Kounsarnag naturally resembles the shape of a human foot.
 Due to this unique geography, it holds deep religious significance in Hindu mythology, where it is referred to as Vishnupad (the foot of Lord Vishnu).
-Furthermore, local folklore suggests the lake is a sacred water source that historically fed the mighty springs of the valley.
+Local folklore also suggests the lake is the primary water source that historically fed the mighty springs of the valley.

 🏕️ Trekker's Essentials

-- Best Time to Trek: Mid-July to September.
-For the rest of the year, the lake remains completely frozen and the trail is buried under dangerous snow levels.
+- Best Time: Mid-July to September.
+For the rest of the year, the lake remains frozen and the trail is buried under dangerous snow.

-- Guides & Ponies: It is highly recommended to hire local Gujjar guides and ponies from Aharbal, as the trail lacks official signage and can be treacherous near the final rocky ascent.
+- Guides & Ponies: It is highly recommended to hire local Gujjar guides and ponies from Aharbal; the trail lacks official signage and is treacherous near the final ascent.

-- Preparation: Bring sturdy trekking boots, rain gear, and all your camping supplies.
-There are zero permanent facilities past Aharbal.
+- Preparation: Bring sturdy trekking boots, high-quality rain gear, and all your camping supplies.